 \item Ensuring reliable command execution \\

 A central requirement for reliable deployment of language-model agents in experimental systems is the ability to translate stochastic model outputs into deterministic and verifiable control actions.
 In our system, several AI-driven functional modules are implemented to assist in the automation of room-temperature experiments, all of which are accessible to the command SLM.
 These task-specific modules can be seamlessly integrated into the system and exposed to the SLM through predefined interfaces, without requiring additional handwritten code for each newly introduced capability.
-Figure~\ref{fig:sequence} illustrates how the system enforces reliable execution by transforming model-generated instructions into validated control sequences.
+Fig.~\ref{fig:sequence} shows how the system enforces reliable execution by transforming model-generated instructions into validated control sequences.
 The arrows pointing to the command block, system log, and experimental results correspond to the SLM-generated commands, the execution feedback from the instrument, and the acquired scan images, respectively.
-Importantly, during operations such as drift compensation, the SLM does not directly generate Python code for low-level scan execution.
+Note that during operations such as drift compensation, the SLM does not directly generate Python code for low-level scan execution.
 Instead, it functions as an orchestration layer that invokes a set of predefined API references provided by the system.
 Because both the instrument operation APIs and task-specific AI modules intervene in the SPM scanning process, potential command conflicts must be resolved before execution.
-Mixed instructions generated by the SLM are therefore converted into a sequential representation [Fig.~\ref{fig:sequence}(b)] and passed to the Text Parser, which manages execution timing and validates command completeness and correctness before issuing control signals to the instrument (see ``Text parser for command execution" in Methods Section).
-This modular architecture enables high extensibility across diverse experimental tasks while simultaneously constraining the action space of the language model.
-By enforcing structured command validation through the Text Parser, the system preserves the robustness and interpretability required for reliable real-time experimental operation.
+Mixed instructions generated by the SLM are therefore converted into a sequential representation [Fig.~\ref{fig:sequence}(b)] and passed to the Text parser, which manages execution timing and validates command completeness and correctness before issuing control signals to the instrument (see ``Text parser for command execution" in the Methods section).
+This modular architecture can be extended to a wide range of experimental tasks while simultaneously constraining the action space of the language model.
+By enforcing structured command validation through the Text parser, the system preserves the robustness and interpretability required for reliable real-time experimental operation.
 This execution pipeline effectively separates probabilistic reasoning from deterministic command enforcement, enabling safe real-time operation.

 \end{itemize}